adopted-ember-addons/ember-autoresize/README.md

 Refresh your page, and you should see that when you type in your text field, it automatically resizes to fit the text.

+To play with the mixin, look at our [demo](http://paddle8.github.io/ember-autoresize).

 ### Roadmap
 - Optimize style lookups
 - Font fitting